Saptarshi-108/Coeus-AI-HR-assistant/README.md

 # AI-HR Assistant

 **AI-HR Assistant** is an intelligent, AI-powered assistant designed to revolutionize Human Resources management by automating and streamlining the most tedious, repetitive, and mentally draining HR operations.
-It aims to minimize human intervention while ensuring speed, accuracy, and fairness in people-related processes — and perhaps, in the long run, render the traditional HR role obsolete.
+It aims to minimize human intervention while ensuring speed, accuracy, and fairness in people-related processes.

 ---